GusToughSon/IphoneYatzee/README.md

 ✅ **Click the highest-scoring category for you** 🏆
 ✅ **Repeat until the game is over!** 🔁

+**⚠️ Designed to run on a Mac using screen mirroring with an iPhone.**

 ---

 ## **📌 Features & How It Works**